TidalScale/R_benchmark_test/README.md

 * CentOS 7.2
 * Revolution R Open 8.0.3 with a CRAN snapshot taken on 2015-04-01

-TidalScale's internal regression test framework is written in Python to be OS-independent and is executed under the control of the Nose test framework.
-Nose extends Python's standard unittest module (see https://docs.python.org/2/library/unittest.html) and provides options for test discovery/selection and the recording of test results in a standardized way among many other capabilities.
-This R benchmark program relies on Nose test.

 The runtests.sh script relies on a CentOS time utility that can be installed with the following command at the Linux shell:

 $ sudo yum install time